 Inspector Groeber knocks on an apartment door.
 We recognize it as the fedora man’s apartment.
 Groeber asks the landlady for the whereabouts of Mr. Hans Beckert.
 Finally—we know the killer’s name.

 The landlady says that Beckert has gone out, but Groeber is welcome to wait in the study.

-Back on the street, Groeber begins to stalk the girl.
-Inside the apartment, Beckert begins his search.
+On the street, Beckert stalks the girl, while inside the apartment, Grober carries out the search.
 These alternating scenes culminate with two results:

 - Beckert is thwarted when the girl’s mother appears and escorts her home.
 We then see him retreat to a street-side cafe, where he orders a brandy and appears to be tortured by a spasm of intrusive thoughts and urges.